Maldon West railway station

 Maldon West railway station served the town of Maldon, Essex.
 It was opened on 1 October 1889 by the Great Eastern Railway on a branch line from Woodham Ferrers to Maldon.
 It was closed in 1916 during World War I but reopened as a halt in 1919.
 The Engineer's Line Reference for the line is WFM, the station was 7 mi 16 chain from Wickford Junction.

 The station was permanently closed to passenger services in September 1939 but the line remained in use for goods traffic until 1959.
+Until the late 1980s the north and south portals of the tunnel could be seen and platforms survived however the entire site is now under the A414/Maldon Bypass.